October 16, 2023

 D. Other Permitted Reasons

-Canadian law permits or requires the use, sharing, or disclosure of personal information without consent in specific circumstances (e.g., when investigating and preventing suspected or actual illegal activities, including fraud, or to assist government and law enforcement agencies).
-These circumstances include situations when permitted or required by law or when necessary to protect our group of companies, our employees, our customers, or others.
+Canadian law permits or requires the use, sharing, or disclosure of personal information without consent in specific circumstances.
+These circumstances include situations where use, sharing, or disclosure is necessary to protect our group of companies, our employees, our customers, or others (e.g., when investigating and preventing suspected or actual illegal activities, including fraud, or to assist government and law enforcement agencies).
 If this happens, we will not share more personal information than is reasonably required to fulfill that particular purpose.

 E. With Your Consent